Detroit Red Wings, longtime Zamboni driver Al Sobotka part ways

 Al Sobotka, who maintained the ice, drove the Zamboni, twirled octopi over his head and was a master of the barbeques for the Detroit Red Wings, is no longer with the organization.

-A source confirmed to the Free Press Wednesday that Sobotka and the Wings have parted ways.
+A source confirmed to the Free Press on Wednesday that Sobotka and the Wings have parted ways.
 A team spokesman declined to comment.
-Sobotka could not immediately be reached for comment.
+Don McLean, a representative for Sobotka, sent an email to the Free Press with a statement from Sobotka: "I loved my 51 years with the Detroit Red Wings, and would have been happy to stay 51 more."

+FROM 2017: Red Wings' Zamboni legend Al Sobotka ready for his new octopus office

 Sobotka gained fame in the 1990s when he added a twist to picking up the octopi fans would hurl onto the ice during the playoffs: Sobotka would pick one up and twirl it overhead as fans cheered.
 When the Wings debuted a purple octopus as their mascot in the ’95 playoffs, they named it Al the Octopus, after Sobotka.